martinstoeckli/ArcmapSpy/README.md

 # ArcmapSpy

 ArcmapSpy is an AddIn for the Esri ArcMap software and provides insight into the internals of ArcObjects.
 It consists of several tools which are listed below, they are accessible from a stand-alone toolbar.
+It was originally published by Geocom Informatik AG, later when the company was merged, the developer decided to make the project available [here](https://github.com/martinstoeckli/ArcmapSpy).

-You can [download the latest version](https://github.com/geocom-gis/ArcmapSpy/releases/latest) of ArcmapSpy in the release section.
+You can [download the latest version](https://github.com/martinstoeckli/ArcmapSpy/releases/latest) of ArcmapSpy in the release section.

 Watch this [video on YouTube](https://youtu.be/FJigtyt5mIs) to see ArcmapSpy in action.

-For more information please contact: support@geocom.ch.

 #### DISCLAMER: Please be aware that this product is not supported.
 Further information can be found in the license file.

 ------
 ## Requirements

-Since this is an AddIn for the ArcGIS desktop, an installed version of ArcMap 10.5 or higher is required.
+Since this is an AddIn for the ArcGIS desktop, an installed version of ArcMap 10.6 or higher is required.

 ------
 ## Tools